 DaemonSets are features in Kubernetes that run copies of required pods on all nodes.
 This runs a monitoring agent on all desired pods to collect health and performance metrics.
 Many tools use this approach since DaemonSets are easy to provision.

 Engineers install a Metrics Server as a regular pod inside Kubernetes to collect data and events from pods and containers within a cluster.
-Metrics Server used to be Heapster before the deprecation.
-Metrics Servers are an excellent choice if you work with large workloads because they can monitor clusters with up to 5,000 nodes.
+Before the deprecation, Metrics Server was Heapster.
+Metrics Servers are an excellent choice for large workloads because they can monitor clusters with up to 5,000 nodes.

 Now, the following tools simplify monitoring Kubernetes for engineers and team leaders alike.